dandex200/COMP47490_Machine_Learning/Assignment_1/ML_A1_notes.md

     Notes
         * Test/train sets

+        The above dictiionary printout shows a sorted compilation of 6 classifiers we used on our dataset's features.
+Decission Tree and kNN both were the most accurate.
+Then you could classify SVNM with a POLY or RBF kernel as the second best group of classiifers, with the SVM kernel's LINEAR and SIGMOID being the worst of these 6 in classification.
+These were ranked by finding the F SCORE of their classifcation and sorting them in descending order.
+The evaluation measure of analyzing the F score was previously selected in Task 3.
+The Winner Classifer/Parameter Seting is **Decision Tree Classifier** with parameters (criterion='entropy', max_depth=3) with an F Score of **0.8771407297096053**.

+        I used the method of splitting the dataset into training/test sets as it easily lets us test our results with another group so we can double check our data is accurate easily.

+        I believe I received these comparison results of non SVM classifers being more accurate than the SVM classifers as SVM tends to handle linear values better while Decision Tree and kNN classifiers tend to handle non-linear values better.
+Our dataset seemingly has greater non-linear values.

+        I am surprised that only SVM: Linear and SVM: Sigmoid performed so poorly, their values are signficantly less accurate (20-40%) than the other 4 classifers.
+They seem to not be useful at all for our dataset and should be avoided.
 #[XXX]Task 5:
         The top scores of the dictionary we output in Task 4 were all either DCT or kNN (two classifiers we didn't do in task), I will compare this output dictionary to rows starting in 5 in the previous task.
 It follows the same trend of RBF and POLY being the top 2 SVM classifiers and LINEAR and SIGMOID being less accurate.
 #[XXX]Task 6: